simonjellvert/rock-paper-scissors-game/docs/README.md

 There's been a lot of testing this game to be able to learn both the javascript code, and to learn how to delevop it to make it a good experience for the player.

 The javascript was at frst hard to get right.
-I've used both CI's mini project Love Math's and two youtube videos and combined them to get sort of my own code (credits listed below under "Credits").
+I've used both CI's mini project "Love Maths" and two youtube videos and combined them to get sort of my own code (credits listed below under "Credits").

 The front end testing was executed by both myself and friends who I let played the game for a couple of minutes and feedback me.
 Common for all players where that they at first clicked the wrong button to start the game.
-Instead of clicking the rock, paper, scissors button in the player choise area, they clikced on the button-alike symbols in the results area.
+Instead of clicking the rock, paper, scissors button in the player choise area, they clicked on the button-alike symbols in the results area.
 That was fixed by changing background in the results area to the same as the rest of the game (lightgray).
 The player choice buttons are colored white to make it easier for the player to navigate.

+Myself noticed when the result was displayed, the background color went back to it's default color (lightgray) after 2s.
+I think the game is probably played at a faster pace, and when the background color don't have the time to switch back to it's default color the next play won't show it's result along with the win/loss/tie effect.
+To fix this I set the effect to only show 1s and tested again with a more satifying result.

-Otherwise the players have been satisfied with the game.
+Otherwise the players have had no other feedback.

 ### **Validator testing**

 ### **1. HTML**
-The **HTML** code is tested in W3 Validator.
+The **HTML** code is tested in W3 Validator with no problems detected.

 Result: